PadmanabhanSaravanan/SQL-Server/README.md

 * Data manipulation language (DML) triggers which are invoked automatically in response to INSERT, UPDATE, and DELETE events against tables.
 * Data definition language (DDL) triggers which fire in response to CREATE, ALTER, and DROP statements.
 DDL triggers also fire in response to some system stored procedures that perform DDL-like operations.
+* Logon triggers which fire in response to LOGON events.

 <br>